tmarrs/json-at-work-examples/chapter-4/Project-Setup.md

 First, find a suitable directory for your projects.
 `cd ~/projects`

-Next, create the `java-json` directory and navigate there:
+Next, create the `speakers-test` directory and navigate there:
 ```
-mkdir java-json
+mkdir speakers-test

-cd java-json
+cd speakers-test
 ```

 ## Use the Existing `build.gradle` File